 This interface needs to dissipate heat generated by the photometer calibration source into the SOB.
-This could be via the currently defined interface or via a thermal strap.
-In the last case we need to specify a thermal strap bolt hole.
+This is done by the currently defined interface.

-- Harness will be connected to the RF-filter boxes and routed over the SOB. - The harness length form the BSM connectors to the RF-filter boxes is 415 mm $\pm$ 90 mm
+- Harness will be connected to the RF-filter boxes and routed over the SOB. - The harness length form the BSM connectors to the RF-filter boxes is 415 mm ± 90 mm